exercism/elixir/exercises/practice/wordy/.docs/instructions.md

 * Unsupported operations ("What is 52 cubed?")
 * Non-math questions ("Who is the President of the United States")
 * Word problems with invalid syntax ("What is 1 plus plus 2?")

-## Bonus — Exponentials

-If you'd like, handle exponentials.

-> What is 2 raised to the 5th power?

-32